Ukraine and the UN

 The UN Security Council adopted Resolution 2623 (2022) on February 27th, 2022, calling for 11th emergency special session of the United Nations General Assembly.
 An emergency special session was called due to the russian federation's use of veto during the voting on the UN Security Council draft resolution condemning its aggression and ending the use of force (S/2022/155 on 02.15.2022).

-Member States approved six resolutions within the framework of 11th emergency special session:
+Member States approved 8 resolutions within the framework of 11th emergency special session:

 1. “Aggression against Ukraine” (adopted on March 2, 2022).